liweitianux/ccalendar/README.md

 Chinese Calendar
 ================

-A Chinese calendar based on the UNIX calendar(1) utility for BSD & Linux systems.
+A Chinese calendar based on the UNIX calendar(1) utility for BSD, Linux, and macOS systems.

 The Chinese calendar calculation, as well as the Sun and Moon calculations, is implemented with **astronomical algorithms** by referring to [Calendrical Calculations: The Ultimate Edition (4th Edition)](http://www.cs.tau.ac.il/~nachum/calendar-book/fourth-edition/)